DIY Modern Loft Railing

 This safety railing runs along the edge of the second floor and prevents people from falling.
 This railing is connected to both the ground and wall in multiple positions using the Railing Flange and Wall Flange fittings, respectively.
 It also features a wire grid to provide additional safety and accent the railing.
 This wire grid is attached to the railing using a set of Single Sided and Double Side Clips.

 To complete the look, the entire railing was painted in a white powder-coated finish which we believe pairs well with the warm-colored, wood flooring.
 Overall, the railing looks great and is extremely sturdy.

 While Patrick's railing is a custom design, we've gone ahead and listed all the specific fittings used in the project below.
 So if you have a similar layout in your home, and want to build a railing just like the one Patrick built, you can simply add the following fittings to your cart.

-For the 1st section (from the bottom of the staircase to the halfway post):
+First section (from the bottom of the staircase to the halfway post):

-For the 2nd section (from the halfway post to the safety railing):
+Second section (from the halfway post to the safety railing):

-How to Use Each Fitting:
+How to Use Each Fitting